M0WGF/K3s-IF-switch-and-Sequencer/README.md

 The unit is based around an Arduino UNO see the .ino file for the script, it uses one no standard library which is called Bounce2 and be downloaded from https://github.com/thomasfredericks/Bounce2

+The unit has also been designed so that when the VSWR trip is pulled to ground the unit goes into a disabled state stopping the transmitter from transmitting until the unit is reset.

+There are two board the main board and an indicator board.